-Paste in your link URL or enter a search term to view related pages and posts …
+Paste in your target destination URL or type in a search term to find related posts and pages …

-(Type in a search term to bring up related pages and posts)
+(Type in a search term to view related content)

-Click the ’Return’ (Apply) button to create the link …
+Click the ‘Apply’ button to add the link …

-You can also use the advanced linking feature by clicking on the ‘Link Options’ icon …
+You can also use the advanced linking feature by clicking on the gear icon …

 This brings up the Insert/edit link window …